DraconDev/go-stripe-ms/TESTING.md

 # Real Database Testing Guide

+**Document Type**: Technical Documentation - Testing
+**Purpose**: Guide for implementing real database integration testing alongside mock testing

+## Overview

 This project now supports testing with the real PostgreSQL database instead of mocks.
 This provides more realistic testing that catches integration issues and works with your actual database schema.

-## Overview

 You have two testing approaches: